The Marginalia Problem

 The Woman with the Folded Map

 She turned to page forty-seven.
-The door was still there.
-The door was, if anything, more itself than it had been on Sunday — more clearly a door, more clearly ajar, more clearly waiting — and she did not, today, look at it for very long.
+The door was still there — more clearly a door than it had seemed on Sunday, more clearly ajar, more clearly waiting — and she did not look at it for very long.
 She turned, instead, to a fresh page in the daily notebook and began, with a discipline that was not quite the discipline she would have liked, to list the questions she had not yet allowed herself to ask.
 Who.
 When.
 Why this book.
 Why this branch.
 Why —

 Iyla looked up.

 The woman standing by her table was perhaps fifty, perhaps a well-kept sixty, perhaps the age that very competent women become and then remain for a long time on purpose.
 She wore a grey wool coat that had been cut for her by someone who had measured twice, and a scarf the color of a winter river, and small gold earrings shaped like, of all things, keys.
 Her hair was cropped short and going handsomely white at the temples in the way hair goes white when it has been given permission.
-She was holding, in her left hand, a folded map.
-The map was not a tourist map.
-It was the kind of map that had been folded and refolded so many times that the creases had become, themselves, a kind of geography — soft at the corners, reinforced at the joints with what looked like tissue and glue, the paper itself the brown-cream of a thing that had been white once and had decided to grow up.
-She was not consulting the map.
+She was holding, in her left hand, a folded map — not a tourist map but the kind that had been refolded so many times the creases had become their own geography, soft at the corners, reinforced at the joints with tissue and glue, the paper itself the brown-cream of a thing that had been white once and had decided to grow up.
+She was not consulting it.
 She was simply holding it, the way a person holds a passport at a checkpoint, available.

-"There are other tables," Iyla said, and heard her own voice come out, with relief, in the register she used for strangers at bus stops who wanted to tell her about their grandchildren.
+"There are other tables," Iyla said, and heard her own voice come out in the register she used for strangers at bus stops who wanted to tell her about their grandchildren.
 Neutral.
 Not unkind.
 Not, particularly, available.

 "There are," the woman agreed.
-"I would like, if you do not mind, to sit at this one."
+"I would like this one."

 Iyla looked at her.
 The woman looked back, with the patient expression of a person who had asked a polite question and was prepared to wait for a polite answer for as long as that took.
-Her eyes were a light brown, almost amber, and they had the particular quality of eyes that have been trained, somewhere, not to perform.
+Her eyes were a light brown, almost amber, and had the particular quality of eyes trained, somewhere, not to perform.

 "Why," Iyla said.

 It was a good answer.
-Iyla, who was a connoisseur of the small craft of answers, registered that it was a good answer with the small flash of irritation a craftsman feels when an outsider produces good work in her medium.
+Also, Iyla noticed, three sentences where she herself would have used one — each piece set down separately, as if the woman were placing coins on a counter to be counted.
+She registered the economy of it with the small flash of irritation a craftsman feels when an outsider produces good work in her medium.
 She nodded, once.
 The woman sat.

 "Of doing what," Iyla said.